Ephesiel/tempus-fugit-intranet/readme.txt

 * Add some usefull functions to select users

 = 1.1.2 =
 * Image are not resize if the size is good.
 A resize png

+= 1.1.3 =
+* Add parallax usage for the tempus-fugi site (css and js)

+= 1.1.4 =
+* Correction of the ugly png resize.

 == How to use ==